 You MUST try these air fryer fried pickles!!
-If you are curious, they’re super yummy.
-Maybe you’ve tried them and know how incredible they are.
-This is a great low carb fried pickles recipe you can make in your Ninja Foodi or other machine at home. (affiliate links present)
+Maybe you’ve tried them at Texas Roadhouse and know how incredible they are.
+This is a great low carb fried pickles air fryer recipe you can make at home. (originally published 6/19, affiliate links present)

 You don’t need a lot of ingredients to make fried pickles.